exwm/yt_clipper/readme.md

 Dynamic crop allows for panning a crop in the default `pan-only` mode.
 In `pan-only` mode the crops of all crop chart points are maintained equal.
 For zooming and panning, enable `zoompan` mode from the marker pair settings extended options (**Shift+W**).
+Reframe can also turn this on for you.
+The first time you zoom a dynamic crop while reframed, the pair switches to `zoompan` automatically (see the Reframe section above).
 In `zoompan` mode crops can change size for a zooming effect, but their aspect ratios are maintained equal.

 **Alt+D:** Toggle dynamic crop chart.